QSMxT/qsmxt.github.io/index.md

 ## What is QSMxT?

-QSMxT is a complete and end-to-end QSM processing and analysis pipeline that excels at automatically reconstructing, segmeneting and analysing QSM data across large groups of participants.
+QSMxT is an end-to-end QSM pipeline that excels at automatically reconstructing, segmenting and analysing QSM data across large groups of participants.

+### What does QSMxT take as inputs?

+QSMxT processes data conforming to the Brain Imaging Data Structure (BIDS), and can automatically convert unorganised DICOM or NIfTI data.

+### What tasks does QSMxT help with?

+QSMxT aims to automate all tasks to include QSM in a study, from data preparation to exporting susceptibility values from anatomical regions of interest.

-QSMxT provides pipelines implemented in Python that:
+More specifically, QSMxT provides pipelines to automate the following tasks:

+ - Data conversion (DICOM/NIfTI to BIDS)
+ - QSM reconstruction (T2*w magnitude and phase)
+ - Segmentation (T1 and QSM)
+ - Template building (T2*w and QSM)
+ - Statistical data export to CSV

+### What algorithms does QSMxT use?

+#### Data conversion

+#### QSM reconstruction

+#### Segmentation

+#### Template building

+#### Statistical data export to CSV

 1. Automatically convert unorganised DICOM or NIfTI data to the Brain Imaging Data Structure (BIDS)
 2. Automatically reconstruct QSM, including steps for: